ZopaPublic/react-components/src/hooks/useViewport/useViewport.md

 ### Summary

-`useViewport()` can be used to programatically read the viewport size on a React compnent.
+`useViewport()` can be used to programmatically read the viewport size on a React component.

-It can be useful for conditional rendering, which is usually prefered over hiding with CSS given it reduces the VDOM tree size.
+It can be useful for conditional rendering, which is usually preferred over hiding with CSS given it reduces the VDOM tree size.

 ### Tips